-A. A heritage assessment has been submitted as part of the planning application.
+A. A heritage assessment is being prepared.
 This work will demonstrate that the BESS would not result in any impact to heritage assets in the surrounding area.
 Furthermore, through geo-physical survey work it will be demonstrated that the potential for buried archaeology is unlikely.